robrich/aspire-accelerator-workshop/5-deploy-docker/README.md

 Deploy with the Aspire CLI to Docker Compose
 ============================================

-In this chapter, you'll deploy a solution to Docker Compose using Aspire.
+In this chapter, you'll publish a Docker Compose file using the Aspire CLI.

 Docker Compose is a great tool for local development, allowing you to start dependent applications in containers so you can focus on a specific application you want to develop.
 For example, you could start the backend and data stores and focus on developing the React application - even if you don't have .NET installed.